Zuckerberg, Meta directors agree to $190 million settlement of shareholder privacy case

 Facebook in 2021 changed its name to Meta, which is also the parent company of Instagram and WhatsApp.
 The company was not a defendant.

-The shareholders who brought the case, including public employee pension funds, claimed directors failed to oversee Zuckerberg and Sandberg, who were allowed to run an illegal data-harvesting enterprise.
+The shareholders who brought the case claimed directors failed to oversee Zuckerberg and Sandberg, who were allowed to run an illegal data-harvesting enterprise.

 The lawsuit was filed in the wake of the scandal surrounding Cambridge Analytica, a now-defunct British political consulting firm.